jaydenwhyte/courses-example-spark-python/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:2653a94a11
 ## A Spark Python exercise

 On init, a spark cluster is started up.
+The spark context is available as `sc` in the shell.
+There is no need to explicitly set up this context in the pre exercise code

 *** =instructions
 - You can experiment with spark in the IPython shell.